 This information is adapted from a leaflet available from Portsmouth and Winchester Diocesan Board of Education

-We share our school blessing prayer at the end of every worship:
+We share our school blessing prayer at the end of every worship and at the end of each school day:

 Father as we go,